What is an Emergency Use Authorization (EUA)?

 Even with the news of several vaccines, we must remain vigilant in the coming months.
 We’ve all done so much but more is needed.
 Now more than ever, continue to wear your face mask, maintain social distance and avoid large crowds and gatherings.
 This includes avoiding high risk activities such as eating indoors and house parties or gatherings.

-What's the difference between the Pfizer-BioNTech and Moderna COVID-19 vaccines?
+What's the difference between the Pfizer-BioNTech, Moderna and Johnson & Johnson COVID-19 vaccines?

-The news of two vaccines is encouraging.
+The news of three vaccines is encouraging.
 It gives us another tool to fight COVID-19.
-Both vaccines have been shown to be effective at preventing symptomatic COVID-19.
+The vaccines have been shown to be effective at preventing symptomatic COVID-19.
 There are a few differences between each vaccine at this time:

 - Age: The Pfizer-BioNTech COVID-19 vaccine has an emergency use authorization in individuals 16 years and older.
-The Moderna COVID-19 vaccine has an emergency use authorization in individuals 18 years and older.
+The Moderna and Janssen (Johnson & Johnson) COVID-19 vaccine have an emergency use authorization in individuals 18 years and older.

-- Effectiveness: Both vaccines have been shown to be effective at preventing COVID-19.
+- Effectiveness: The vaccines have been shown to be effective at preventing symptomatic COVID-19.
 In clinical trials, the Pfizer-BioNTech COVID-19 vaccine was shown to be 95% effective.
 The Moderna COVID-19 vaccine was shown to be 94.1% effective.
+The Janssen (Johnson & Johnson) COVID-19 vaccine has been shown to be 66-85% effective in preventing symptomatic COVID-19, based on severity and the number of days after vaccination.

-At this time, both vaccines are not available to the general public yet.
-It is recommended that you receive the vaccine that is available to you first and your doctor can help decide which is right for you.
+At this time, the vaccine supply remains limited.
+It is recommended that you receive the vaccine that is available to you first.
+The best vaccine is the one you can get first.
+All of the approved COVID-19 vaccines are shown to minimize your chances of getting infected, becoming very sick and spreading the disease to others.
 For more information about the COVID-19 vaccines, visit the CDC website.

 What are the side effects of the COVID-19 vaccines?